Torsion-free $H$-structures on almost Abelian solvmanifolds: Subalgebras commuting with an endomorphism

-The converse inclusion follows again easily by constructing explicitly, for any given element element $\tilde{H}$ of the space on the right hand side, an element $\nabla\in \cD_{\mfh}$ wich maps under $\cT$ to $\tilde{H}$. \end{enumerate} \end{proof} \begin{remark} We note that the endomorphism of $\bR^{2m-1}$ to be added to the characteristic subalgebra $\tilde{\mfk}_{\mfh}$ of a totally real subalgebra in order to obtain $\cF_{\mfh}$ all have the same codimension one kernel $\bR^{2m-1}_J$ and so are all of rank two. \end{remark} We note that all non-zero elements in $\mfh_2$ have rank two.
+We note that all non-zero elements in $\mfh_2$ have rank two.
 Hence, if any non-zero element in $\mfh$ has at least rank three, then $\cF_{\mfh}=\tilde{\mfk}_{\mfh}$.
 We give such linear subalgebras a special name in analogy to so-called \emph{elliptic} subalgebras, whose definition we also recall here: \begin{definition} Let $\mfh\subseteq \mathfrak{gl}(n,\bR)$ be a Lie subalgebra.
 Then $\mfh$ is called \emph{elliptic} if $\mfh$ does not contain any non-zero element of rank at most one.
 Moreover, $\mfh$ is called \emph{super-elliptic} if $\mfh$ does not contain any non-zero element of rank at most two. \end{definition} With this definition at hand and noting that if $\mfh$ is super-elliptic, then surely all conjugated subalgebras are super-elliptic as well, Theorem \ref{th:totallyreal} implies: \begin{corollary} Let $\mfh$ be a super-elliptic totally real subalgebra.
-Then $\cF_{\mfh}=\tilde{\mfk}_{\mfh}$ and an $H$-structure is torsion-free if and only if it is flat. \end{corollary} An important class of super-elliptic totally real subalgebras is provided by the following class of subalgebras: \begin{definition} \begin{itemize} \item A \emph{hypercomplex} structure on $\bR^{4k}$ is a triple $(I,J,K)$ of complex structures on $\bR^{4k}$ satisfying $IJ=-JI=K$. \item An \emph{almost hypercomplex structure} on a manifold $M$ is a triple $(I,J,K)$ of almost complex structures on $M$ which is at each $p\in M$ a hypercomplex structure on $T_p M$.
+Then $\cF_{\mfh}=\tilde{\mfk}_{\mfh}$ and an $H$-structure is torsion-free if and only if it is left-invariantly flat. \end{corollary} An important class of super-elliptic totally real subalgebras is provided by the following class of subalgebras: \begin{definition} \begin{itemize} \item A \emph{hypercomplex} structure on $\bR^{4k}$ is a triple $(I,J,K)$ of complex structures on $\bR^{4k}$ satisfying $IJ=-JI=K$. \item An \emph{almost hypercomplex structure} on a manifold $M$ is a triple $(I,J,K)$ of almost complex structures on $M$ which is at each $p\in M$ a hypercomplex structure on $T_p M$.
 Equivalently, an almost hypercomplex structure is a $\GL(I_0,J_0,K_0)$-structure for